Chi Hyun Chung

-Biography
+Early life and education

-Chi Hyun Chung was born in the city of Gwangju, South Korea on 7 March 1970.
+Chi Hyun Chung was born in the city of Gwangju in South Korea on 7 March 1970.
 Chung grew up in an evangelical family.
 In 1976, his family moved to live in Seoul.
 In 1982, the Korean Presbyterian Church sent the Chung family to Bolivia as evangelical missionaries.

 The Chung family initially settled in the city of La Paz, later moving to Santa Cruz de la Sierra.
 Chung continued his secondary studies, graduating in 1988 from the Bolivian-Brazilian Baptist School.
 In 1989, Chung moved to Sucre to continue his higher education.
 That year, he entered the University of Saint Francis Xavier.
 He graduated in 1995 as a physician by profession.
 He returned to Santa Cruz de la Sierra to obtain his master's degree in higher education and his master's degree in health and public health management.

+Career

 Outside of politics, Chung served as director of the UCEBOL clinic, as well as founding 70 Presbyterian churches in Bolivia.
 Chung is currently the president of the Presbyterian Church in Bolivia.
+During the 2019 campaign, it was stated that he treats 200,000 patients free of charge via a mobile hospital.

+Political career

+2019 presidential candidacy

+Chung was a candidate in the 2019 Bolivian presidential election as a member of the Christian Democratic Party.
+His 2019 running mate was the attorney Paola Barriga.
+During the campaign, he was characterized some international outlets as the "Bolivian Bolsonaro".

+As a candidate, he was characterized as a political outsider, and used the slogan "The doctor who will heal Bolivia's wounds".
+He ultimately came in third place with around 9% of the vote, behind Morales and runner-up candidate Carlos Mesa.

+2020 - 2021: Second presidential campaign and gubernatorial contest

+Chung later ran for president as the candidate of the Front For Victory in the 2020 Bolivian general election.
+During the campaign, he filed a legal complaint against fellow candidate Luis Fernando Camacho, accusing Camacho of helping initiate a coup d'état against Evo Morales.

+After losing the 2020 presidential election, he was announced as the Alianza Solidaria y Popular (ASIP)'s candidate for Governor of the Santa Cruz Department.
+He lost the 2021 Santa Cruz gubernatorial election to Camacho, taking 1.13% of the vote.

+2025 presidential candidacy

+Chung tried to register as a candidate for president in the 2025 election, with supporters of his working to obtain legal status for the Republican Action Movement Alliance (AMAR) party.
+Chung announced his candidacy at an event that utilized K-pop music.
+He publicly invited Luis Fernando Camacho to serve as his vice-presidential running mate.

+Opinion polling conducted from January to March 2025 found him to be at best at around 13% of voting intention.